 Next up is Bouldering Park which offers rock climbing adventures at a low height, suitable for most ages.
 You’ll also find a petanque court near the intersection with McKenzie Street and excellent Fitness Stations at various spots along the Esplanade which are open all day, every day, for free casual use.

 If cycling’s your thing, check out this great family ride – the 10.2km Cairns Esplanade dedicated cycle path that runs to Lily Creek and back (view the map here).
 Or slow things down and stroll the Esplanade Heritage Walk.

-There are plenty of free activities happening too, with the Esplanade Markets every Saturday 8am-4pm, plus a busy weekend entertainment schedule of live music, fitness classes and more (Many were suspended at our time of visiting because of COVID, but will restart soon).
+There are plenty of free activities happening too, with the Esplanade Markets every Saturday 8am-4pm, plus a busy weekend entertainment schedule of live music, fitness classes and more.
 Check here for the latest info.

 Having undergone a dramatic 44 million dollar redevelopment and beautification project in recent years, you’ll be seeing the Cairns Esplanade at it’s best!
 Running along the coastline in central Cairns, this is a spot that you’ll return to again and again during your Cairns vacation, especially if you get stuck wondering what to do in Cairns for kids towards the end of your stay.

 If you don’t fancy taking a picnic or grilling a bbq, there are ample restaurants and cafe choices to suit even the fussiest of eaters – some with awesome views of the Lagoon and beyond.
 In fact, dining here with the family is one of the fun things to do in Cairns at night time, when you can enjoy the twinkly lights and cool sea breeze.

 While you are strolling around the Cairns Esplanade area, keep strolling a bit further to the Cairns Wharf area.
 Both the kids and mum and dad will love the best things to do in Cairns city centre here!